-It is probably a good idea if I explain very briefly about how a Conditional Fee Agreement (“CFA” – the official name for a No-Win No-Fee agreement) works in civil litigation claims.
-(It works differently in personal injury claims so you will need to speak to a PI lawyer if that is the type of case you are looking at.)
+It is probably a good idea if I explain very briefly about how a Conditional Fee Agreement (“CFA” – the official name for a No Win No Fee agreement) works in a professional negligence claim.
+It works differently in personal injury claims so you will need to speak to a PI lawyer if that is the type of case you are looking at.

 If we enter into a CFA with you, we agree to defer our fees until the conclusion of the claim.
-If you lose your claim, our fees get written off – hence the nickname ‘no-win no-fee’.
-You may be liable for the other side’s fees but, we can usually obtain an insurance policy to cover you for that eventuality, if you don’t already have one (After the Event Insurance – “ATEI”) and possibly even some of the disbursements you may have had to pay out along the way – for example, expert’s fees, court fees etc.
+If you lose your claim, our fees get written off – hence the nickname, ‘No Win No Fee’.
+You may be liable for the other side’s fees but we can usually obtain an insurance policy to cover you for that eventuality, if you don’t already have one, and possibly even some of the disbursements you may have to pay out along the way – for example, expert’s fees and court fees.

 If, however, you win your claim, then we will charge you our hourly rate plus a percentage uplift on those costs – known as a success fee.
 This percentage uplift is set at the outset of a claim and takes into account the risk that we will be taking in supporting your claim as, in effect, we will be gambling on the success of the case.
-The percentage uplift can’t exceed 100%.
+The percentage uplift can’t exceed 100% of your base costs.

 Working under a CFA involves certain obligations and responsibilities that both parties to the agreement must comply with.
 Plus, the Agreement will cover issues like termination, interim payments and the like.
-Before you enter into any CFA with us, we will spend time with you going through a CFA and explaining to you the full effects and consequences of a CFA.
+Before you enter into any CFA with us, we will spend time with you going through the Agreement and explaining to you the full effects and consequences of a CFA.

-But going back to the beginning of this article and the question I get asked: “can you run my claim on a no-win no-fee basis,” what is the answer?
+But going back to the beginning of this article and the question I get asked, “Can I make a professional negligence claim on a No Win No Fee basis?”, what actually is the answer?